Transfer Degree-Emphasis

 Overview

-Complete your Associate in Arts Degree, Direct Transfer Agreement (AA-DTA) while exploring Integrated Indigenous Studies (IIS).
+Complete your Associate in Arts Degree, Direct Transfer Agreement (AA-DTA) while exploring Integrated Indigenous Studies (IIS), in preparation for transferring to a four-year university.
 The IIS emphasis at Peninsula College is open to all students and offers the diverse student population the unique opportunity to experience college curriculum rooted in indigenous perspectives, pedagogies, and experiences.
 It welcomes those with no previous interactions with indigenous perspectives, as well as those who arrive with past academic knowledge, lived experience, and/or expertise.

 Sample Schedule